Tips on Staging Your Home When You’re Ready To Move

 Reduce the amount of furniture and improve the scale of your rooms so they appear large and inviting.
 Grouping furniture together in a central location, away from the walls, will help achieve an appearance of more space and help define the room’s use.

 If you have a room that is acting as storage or catch-all room for items, you have the opportunity to add value to the home by giving it a purpose.
 Something as simple as adding a desk and bookshelf to create an office or moving a small bed and armchair into a spare bedroom may help show buyers the potential of the extra room.

 A fresh coat of paint can do wonders.
 Use a consistent, neutral color in joining rooms to give the appearance of a large, unified space.
 While you might favor bold-colored accent walls, they could turn off potential buyers and make your room look smaller.
 By using neutral earth tones on the walls, you can show off pops of color in the room with accent pillows, blankets and accessories to give the room character.
 The best thing about this change is…paint is a cheap fix!

 Don’t forget to organize cabinets, drawers and closets!
 Shoppers will likely check how much storage the home offers.
 Using containers and shelf organizers is a great way to contain small objects for a clutter-free look.

-Many professional stagers recommend removing up to fifty percent of your furnishings and personal items to make a homes more sellable.
+Many professional stagers recommend removing up to fifty percent of your furnishings and personal items to make a home more sellable.
 Still have too many items that you want to keep but the clutter contributes to making your home look small?
 Consider short term self storage in a secure facility.
 Choose one that is close to your home in case you need quick access to items.
-Some storage facilities also offer climate controlled storage for precious items like antiques, electronics and documents during the heat of summer or cold of winter.
+Some storage facilities also offer climate-controlled storage for precious items like antiques, electronics and documents during the heat of summer or the cold of winter.